julianlam/feps/fep/3b86/fep-3b86.md

 ### 3.3 Template Parameters
 In all cases, Activity Intents intentionally use the property names defined in the W3C standard [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary).
 However, intents must fit into a URL, and must use commonly understood fields.
 So, Intent parameters can only use IDs -- URL references to JSON-LD resources available elsewhere on the Internet.

-In addition, remote servers MUST [Percent Encode](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1) all values replaced in the href template.
+In addition, remote servers MUST [Percent Encode](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1) all values replaced in the URI Template.

 ### 3.4 Workflow Actions
 Activity Intents MAY include additional query parameters `on-success` and `on-cancel` that allow home servers to return users to their original workflow on the remote server: